 Most exchanges have APIs that can allow Koinly to download your transaction history automatically.
 You can also import CSV or Excel files with your transaction history if you prefer that (or if your exchange does not have an API).

 Once imported you'll have a clear overview of your trades and can use Koinly as a portfolio tracker.

 2. Ensure your account settings are correct for Japan

 Your base currency should be JPY.
 The pre-selected cost-basis method is ACB, which is the cost basis method for Japan that Koinly supports.

 Select the date range you need to file for.
 The Japanese tax year runs from 1 January to 31 December of the same year.

 Koinly does a number of things under the hood in order to calculate your capital gains and income.
 First, it fetches the market rates at the time of your trades, then it matches transfers between your wallets and exchange accounts and finally, it calculates your capital gains.

 Koinly offers many downloadable tax reports.
 For Japan, the report you need to download is called 'Complete Tax Report'.

 Your report will download as a PDF and will contain:

-With your summaries calculated, it's time to share your data with the NTA.
+With your crypto income summaries calculated, it's time to share your data with the NTA.